 Yes.
 The returning participants are highly encouraged to apply.
 While the program is centered around the same set of STARTALK principles for effective language teaching, the program is structured differently, and allows participants to put their knowledge into practice at our STARTALK summer camp for kids.

 Yes.
-We are looking for people who participants who may or may not have any experience teaching Arabic, Chinese, Dari, or Persian as a foreign language.
+We are looking for people who participants who may or may not have any experience teaching Arabic, Persian, Portuguese, Russian as a foreign language.
 However, we do expect participants to have a strong interest in pursuing a career in foreign language teaching.

 The cost of the program (tuition, facilities, materials, etc.) is covered by the federal STARTALK grant which allows us to offer it free of cost to our participants.
 If you would like professional development credit the fee is $240.